Financial-Times/o-ads/README.md

 3. **Several custom events fired by o-ads have been renamed for different reasons.** This is the list of events whose name has changed:

-Old event name | new event name
+Old event name | New event name
 :--:|:--:
-			startInitialisation| initialising
+startInitialisation|initialising
-moatIVTcomplete| IVTComplete
+moatIVTcomplete|IVTComplete
-apiRequestsComplete |  adsAPIComplete
+apiRequestsComplete|adsAPIComplete
-			adServerLoadSuccess |  serverScriptLoaded
+adServerLoadSuccess|serverScriptLoaded
-ready | slotReady
+ready|slotReady
-render |slotCanRender
+render|slotCanRender
-gptDisplay |slotGoRender
+gptDisplay|slotGoRender
-rendered | slotRenderStart
+rendered|slotRenderStart
-complete | slotExpand
+complete|slotExpand
-adIframeLoaded | slotRenderEnded
+adIframeLoaded|slotRenderEnded

-A guide can to the new names can also be found in this two diagrams:
+A guide to the new names can also be found in this two diagrams:

 - [event renaming 1](https://github.com/Financial-Times/o-ads/blob/master/docs/assets/v12_event_renaming_1.png)
 - [event renaming 2](https://github.com/Financial-Times/o-ads/blob/master/docs/assets/v12_event_renaming_2.png)